Our Top Ten Festivals for Students in 2026

 • Where: Daresbury Estate, Cheshire

-• How much: £270 (standard 3-day camping ticket on a limited resale)
+• How much: £270 (standard three-day camping ticket on a limited resale)

 Creamfields is the ultimate festival experience if you’re a raving and electronic dance music fan.
 The huge line-up usually features some of the industry's biggest DJs and live acts.